[Exclusive] Internal memo: EU navies to police Libya migration for years

 "The EUMC [EU foreign service's military committee] is also concerned about Turkey's systematic refusal of Operation Irini's request to inspect Turkish-flagged merchant vessels", it added.

-If Turkish ships could come and go while EU patrols stopped others, it would pose questions on "the issue of impartiality and therefore on the effectiveness of the operation"," the EU memo said.
+If Turkish ships could come and go while EU patrols stopped others, it would pose questions on "the issue of impartiality and therefore on the effectiveness of the operation," the EU memo said.